degreepath/catalog-differ/2015-2016/media-studies.req.md

 ##  Media Internship

-Students pursuing the media studies concentration enroll in and complete a _**credit-bearing** _ , academic internship in a media-related field, e.g., film, television, video, radio, Internet, newspaper, magazine, book publishing, journalism, public relations, marketing, advertising, or graphic design.
+Students pursuing the media studies concentration enroll in and complete a credit-bearing, academic internship in a media-related field, e.g., film, television, video, radio, Internet, newspaper, magazine, book publishing, journalism, public relations, marketing, advertising, or graphic design.
 The internship may be undertaken at any time during a program of study.
 To secure academic credit for a summer internship, students must register for summer session II by June 1.
 Students are responsible for securing the internship placement and for consulting with the program director and director of academic internships in the [ Piper Center for Vocation and Career ](http://wp.stolaf.edu/pipercenter/) for additional information and guidance.